 (2) After a couple of those, go a little larger.
 And, when you do, start thinking about Jaquaying Your Dungeon.

 (3) Okay, that’s getting awesome.
 But this map-and-key thing is a little too static: Monsters are just sitting in their rooms and waiting for the PCs to wander by and hit them over the head.
-So mix it up by prepping a Monster Roster that’s independent of the map key and then run the monsters in the complex actively (so that goblins from area 6 might run across the compound and reinforce the goblins at area 1).
+So mix it up by prepping an Adversary Roster that’s independent of the map key and then run the monsters in the complex actively (so that goblins from area 6 might run across the compound and reinforce the goblins at area 1).
 At this point, it may also be useful to broaden your encounter design to give yourself more flexibility in how you use encounter groups.

 At this point you’ve probably run about a dozen adventures and you’re starting to get comfortable as a DM.
 Awesome.
 Now you can start exploring non-location-based methods of adventure prep.
 For some basic priming check out: Three Clue Rule, Node-Based Scenario Design, and Don’t Prep Plots.
 Or, for another classic alternative, check out Hexcrawls.

 And if you’re really ready to jump into the deep end: Game Structures.

 Throughout all of this, however, don’t over-prep.
 I think it’s really important to NOT use published adventures as an example of how to prep: Professional adventure writers are trying to communicate their vision to you.
 If you’re prepping notes for yourself, however, you can trust your creative instincts in the moment.